data61/gnaf/gnaf-db/README.md

 ## Introduction

 [Slick](http://slick.typesafe.com/) provides "Functional Relational Mapping for Scala".
-This project provides a Slick mapping for the GNAF database created by the gnaf-createdb project.
-The mappings are not tied to any particular relational database.

-## Introduction
+This project provides:
-This project provides scripts to load the [G-NAF data set](http://www.data.gov.au/dataset/geocoded-national-address-file-g-naf) into an [H2](http://www.h2database.com/) relational database.
-With minor changes it could load into Postgres or something else.
+- scripts to load the [G-NAF data set](http://www.data.gov.au/dataset/geocoded-national-address-file-g-naf) into a relational database;
+- tools to generate a Slick binding from this database; and
+- a pre-generated Slick binding.
+The binding is not tied to any particular relational database.

+See `gnaf/src/main/script/run.sh` for automation of the steps described below.

 ## Install Tools